Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Amazon.com, Inc. (AMZN) Investors of Class Action and Encourages Shareholders to Contact the Firm

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Amazon.com, Inc. ("Amazon" or the "Company") (NASDAQ: AMZN) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Amazon securities between February 1, 2019 and April 5, 2022, both dates inclusive (the "Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Famzn.
+NEW YORK, May 19, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Amazon.com, Inc. ("Amazon" or the "Company") ( AMZN) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Amazon securities between February 1, 2019 and April 5, 2022, both dates inclusive (the "Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/amzn.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.